HOME

 I am often asked how to make cider with surplus apples.
 It's a relatively simple procedure, and although professional or semi-professional cider makers may wince at some of the paragraphs below, I make a palateable cider without too much effort and without an apple press.
 My main tool is the deepfreeze.

 Firstly - you need under-ripe or otherwise sour apples, mainly, otherwise you won't get a very good cider.
 You also need apples with strong flavours.
-Bramley is ok; some eaters are ok if used in a mixture containing sour apples if they have strong flavours (ribston, laxton, or anything really 'apple-ey').
+Bramley is ok; some eaters are ok if used in a mixture with sour apples if they have strong flavours (ribston, laxton, or anything really 'apple-ey').
 Cider apples are obviously best, but few people have them.
+The picture shows a good mixture for the average gardener - a bucket of strong flavoured sharp eating apples, and another bucket full of crab apples; in my case, from a friend's garden.

-The trouble with lists is that it's easy to miss stages out unintentionally, so don't follow this robotically - engage the brain. so..
+The trouble with lists is that it's easy to miss stages out unintentionally, so don't follow this robotically - engage the brain.
+So... the instructions:

-1. Pick up windfall apples. wipe clean.
+1. Pick up windfall apples, at least half of which should be sour (acidic): cookers or crabs or a mixture..
+Wipe clean.
 Do not peel.
 Slice them up, discarding cores, brown patches, grubs and other undesirables.
 Place straight away into plastic bags.
-I do them in 1-lb lots, one pound to a bag. put straight into the freezer and freeze them solid to sterilise them this will take about 2 days.
-The freezing stage also pulverises the apples very effectively.
+I do them in 1-lb lots, one pound to a bag.
+Put straight into the freezer and freeze them solid; this will take about 2 days.
+The freezing stage pulverises the apples very effectively.

 2.Begin the cidermaking.
 Get a lidded bucket.
 Put into it about five or six pints of cold water from the tap.
 Add four or perhaps five of your frozen 1-lb packs of apple and one pound of sugar.